ivmartel/dwv/ext/modernizr/readme.md

 * Download: https://modernizr.com/download/?-dataview-filereader-inputtypes-typedarrays-xhrresponsetype-xhrresponsetypearraybuffer-xhrresponsetypejson-xhrresponsetypetext
 * License: MIT (see https://github.com/Modernizr/Modernizr/blob/v3.5.0/LICENSE)
 * Description: Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
-* Purpose for dwv: find if feature a supported and bahave accordingly.
+* Purpose for dwv: find if feature a supported and behave accordingly.